We strive to

 Publishing

 While we should not chase papers, I encourage group members to publish regularly.
 First, writing is thinking.
-Second, sharing our discoveries with the community is a way to advance our field.
+Second, sharing our findings with the scientific community is the primary way we advance our field.
 Third, publishing allows us to collect feedback, which leads to new and higher-quality ideas.
-Finally, attending conferences and publishing papers can help one secure their next position, and the ability to communicate complex information is critical for ANY post-graduation career.
+Finally, attending conferences and publishing papers can help one secure their next position, and effective communication skills are critical for ANY career path.
 For these reasons, graduate students should plan one publication per year after their first year.
-I also encourage UG students to get involved with publishing if they have time and interest in scientific writing.
+I also encourage UG students to get involved with publishing, particularly if they are interested in graduate research.

 Funding

-I don't expect mentees to bring funding (and being fully funded does not guarantee acceptance into the group).
-That said, I encourage (and will support) my mentees to identify and apply for funding opportunities they are eligible for, such as fellowships, travel grants, and awards.
-Securing resources is a critical component of many post-graduation jobs.
-Therefore, getting experience with the process is an important aspect of academic and research training.
+I don't expect mentees to bring funding, and being fully funded does not guarantee acceptance into the group if there is no fit.
+That said, I expect that group members will take initiative in applying for opportunities they are eligible for, such as awards, fellowships, and travel grants.
+Securing resources is a key component of many (if not all) career paths.
+Therefore, I consider this an important aspect of academic and research training, and I am willing to put a lot of time into supporting application processes.

 Career goals

-I don't expect group members to stay in academia (I didn't want to be a Professor when I was a student).
-While I can provide first-hand advice on pursuing a faculty career, I will do my best to support mentees interested in other career paths (and those who don't know what they want to do next yet).
+I don't expect group members to stay in academia (I didn't want to be a Professor when I was a graduate student).
+While I can provide first-hand advice on pursuing a faculty career, I will do my best to support mentees interested in other careers (and those who don't know what they want to do next yet).

 General instructions